GSA/search-gov-website/_admin-center/display/display-overview.md

 layout: page
 title: How to Select the Options That Appear on Your Results Page
 category: admin-center
-tags: help-manual manage-display facets modules related-sites
+tags: help-manual manage-display facets search-tabs modules related-sites
 date: February 27, 2017
 last_modified_at: April 20, 2023
 #subnav: